Thank you for your interest in submitting an article to WAESOL Educator. Questions: email@example.com.

 - School, Learner, or Teacher Profiles Profile a colleague, a school or school program, or a student or group of students.
 These may be in an interview format, a third-person profile, etc. In this section, we welcome an informal, open tone to make it easier for members to get to know others in our wider community.
 Include related images and links to help members connect or follow the person/institution featured.
 (500–1,000 words)

 - Calendar If you know of any regional professional development opportunities (courses, conferences, seminars, etc), please let us know by writing a short description with time, place, cost, and other relevant details to firstname.lastname@example.org.

 - your article

 - Prepare an article in the classic style using a Word document in Times New Roman, font size 12, double spaced, with a one-inch margin.
-Include your name followed by the title of the article, which category it is intended for (‘From the Field’, ‘Scholar-practitioner’, etc), the word count, and a very short summary of the article with up to five keywords highlighted.
+At the top of the first page write your name followed by the title of the article, which category it is intended for (‘From the Field’, ‘Scholar-practitioner’, etc), the word count, and a very short summary of the article with up to five keywords highlighted.
 Here’s an example.

 - Include in-text citations and references in APA style.

 - If appropriate, indicate where in the text any photos, graphics, or images should appear by adding, in square brackets, [Editor: Insert Figure/Table/Image 1 here.].
 You may insert these in the article itself, but you must also include them in the third file, explained below.